jamesqquick/React-and-Serverless-Fullstack-Web-Development/README.md

 -   style HUD and random character
 -   add bold styled in global styled

-## 3. Building core Game Functionality with React Hooks
+## 3. Game Functionality with React Hooks

 ### What and Why of React Hooks